 The safety and efficacy of bortezomib in children below 18 years of age have not been established (see sections 5.1 and 5.2).
 Currently available data are described in section 5.1 but no recommendation on a posology can be made.

 Method of administration

-[product name] 1 mg powder for solution for injection is available for intravenous administration only.
+[product name] 2.5 mg powder for solution for injection is available for intravenous or subcutaneous administration.

 [product name] should not be given by other routes.
 Intrathecal administration has resulted in death.